-4.7.2.2 Passing array sections
+4.7.2.2 Passing Array Sections

-The passing of array sections in procedure references represents an important part of the array processing facility and therefore is a significant feature of Fortran 90.
+The passing of array sections in procedure references represents an important part of the array processing facility.
 Assumed-shape dummy arguments provide the normal method of passing array sections.

 There are three principal ways of forming an array section: